AdobeDocs/commerce-learn.en/help/upgrade/uct-phpstorm.md

 activity: use
 exl-id: 9b56306c-578b-4c9f-9566-b8c9560d1b1c
 ---
-# Using the Upgrade Compatibility Tool on PhpStorm
+# Using the Upgrade Compatibility Tool on PHP Storm

 The Upgrade Compatibility Tool (UCT) is a free tool that analyzes the incompatibilities between your current version and the target upgrade version in just minutes.
-The PhpStorm plugin makes this tool even easier to use.
+The PHP Storm plugin makes this tool even easier to use.

 In this video:

 - What is the Upgrade Compatibility Tool?
-- How to use it with the Magento PhpStorm plugin
+- How to use it with the Magento PHP Storm plugin
 - How to access the HTML results to help visualize modules by severity and number of incompatibilities

 ## Who is this video for?